PurpleSpy/ImageColorChannelSplitter/README.md

 -f copy files rather than zip them up

--L Colorizes an image with a color hexcode, only images after hexcode will be colorized, works best with darker colors light ones produce white pictures, place hexcode in arguments
+-L Colorizes an image with a color hexcode, only images after hexcode will be colorized, works best with darker colors light ones produce white pictures, place hexcode in arguments optional keyword "negative" may be used, int that case subtracts that color from image

--F Shifts image color with a color filter , place hexcode in arguments, darker hexcodes work better light hexcodes produce white pictures
+-F Shifts image color with a color filter , place hexcode in arguments, darker hexcodes work better light hexcodes produce white pictures, optional keyword "negative" may be used, in that case subtracts that color from image

 -i invert image color

--o on downloaded images, copys only downloaded original
+-o on downloaded images, copies only downloaded original

 -C use image stored in clipboard